 Protect against future energy price fluctuations via long-term power purchase agreements

 Limit grid congestion and offset electrical line losses

 Reduce criteria pollutant and carbon emissions by 40% or more

 Controlling Your CHP Solution

 CHP is on-site electricity generation that captures the heat that would otherwise be wasted to provide useful thermal energy.
 The thermal energy recovered is then used for heating, cooling or other required industrial processes.
-In some cases, clients can also utilize excess energy for independent system operator (ISO) or regional transmission organization (RTO) programs.
+In some cases, clients can also sell excess electricity to the transmission system via independent system operator (ISO) or regional transmission organization (RTO) programs.

-Encorp combines an innovative mix of hardware and software in conjunction with its in-depth CHP experience to enable assembly and control of your CHP solution.
-Our three computing platform Egility control system delivers the control architecture required to maximize the use of CHP and the intelligence needed to be sure power is provided to the load in the most economical method possible.
+In conjunction with its in-depth CHP experience, Encorp combines an innovative mix of hardware and software solutions to enable assembly and control of your CHP solution.
+Our Egility control platform delivers the control architecture required to maximize the use of CHP and the intelligence needed to be sure power is provided to critical loads in the most economical method possible.
 Our control system works in tandem with our monitoring software and digital-paralleling switchgear to remotely dispatch, aggregate and control your CHP energy generation and interconnect it with your utility resources.
 We have experience working in both commercial and industrial facilities, and have integrated our technology with engines provided by the world’s leading manufacturers, including CAT, Waukesha, Cummins, Deutz, Wärtsilä and more.

 Encorp is Established